-Madoro Metals Corp. (the "Company") incorporated in British Columbia on September 24, 1984, is an exploration stage public company listed on the TSX Venture Exchange and the Frankfurt Stock Exchange.
+Madoro Metals Corp. (the "Company"), incorporated in British Columbia on September 24, 1984, is an exploration stage public company listed on the TSX Venture Exchange and the Frankfurt Stock Exchange.
 The Company is assessing its mineral properties and has not yet determined whether these properties contain reserves that are economically recoverable.
 The recoverability of amounts shown for mineral properties is dependent upon the discovery of economically recoverable reserves and confirmation of the Company's interest in the underlying properties, the ability of the Company to obtain necessary financing to satisfy the expenditure requirements under mineral property agreements and to complete the development of the properties, and upon future profitable production or the sale thereof.

 The Company is listed as a Tier 2 mining exploration issuer.
-These consolidated financial statements (the "Financial Statements") present the consolidated operations of the Company and its subsidiary, Minera Mazateca, S.A. de C.V. ("Minera Mazateca" of "Subsidiary").
-The Company is primarily engaged in the acquisition, exploration and development of mineral properties in Quebec, Canada and in the state of Oaxaca, Mexico.
-As at February 29, 2024, the Company had no revenue producing operations, therefore, it is dependent on external financing to fund its operations.
+These consolidated financial statements present the consolidated operations of the Company and its subsidiary, Minera Mazateca, S.A. de C.V. ("Minera Mazateca" or "Subsidiary").
+The Company is primarily engaged in the acquisition and exploration of mineral properties in Quebec, Canada and all long-term assets are in Canada.
+As at February 28, 2025, the Company had no revenue producing operations, therefore, it is dependent on external financing to fund its operations.
 The Company expects to raise funds either through equity or external debt.

 The Company has incurred losses since inception and expects to incur further losses in the development of its business.
-As at February 29, 2024, the Company had an accumulated deficit of \$8,750,878 and had a working capital deficiency of \$47.155.
+As at February 28, 2025, the Company had an accumulated deficit of \$7,466,506 and had working capital of \$1,537,151.

 The Company's ability to continue as going concern is dependent upon its ability to obtain the necessary financing to meet its general operating expenses and to continue to explore its mineral properties.
 Although the Company has been successful in the past in obtaining financing, there is no assurance that it will be able to obtain adequate financing in the future or that such financing will be on terms advantageous to the Company.
-These factors may cast significant doubt upon the Company's ability to continue as a going concern and, therefore, it may be unable to realize its assets and discharge its liabilities in the normal course of business.
+These material uncertainties may cast significant doubt upon the Company's ability to continue as a going concern and, therefore, it may be unable to realize its assets and discharge its liabilities in the normal course of business.
 These Financial Statements do not reflect the adjustments to the carrying values of the assets and liabilities, the reported expenses and the statements of the financial position classifications that would be necessary should the Company be unable to continue as a going concern.
 Such adjustments could be material.